-We estimate that the net proceeds from the offering will be approximately \$ on an assumed public offering price of \$ per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the offering will be approximately \$16.1 million, based on an assumed public offering price of \$16.50 per ADS, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 As of June 30, 2020, we had capital resources consisting of cash, cash equivalents, and marketable securities of €12.2 million (\$13.6 million) (translated solely for convenience into dollars at an exchange rate of €1.00=\$1.12, the noon buying rate of the Federal Reserve Bank of New York on June 30, 2020).
-Since that date and as of December 16, 2020, we have issued €3 million of convertible notes in the H2 2020 Convertible Note Financing and 30,840,328 ordinary shares in the H2 2020 Private Placements totaling €16.1 million.
+Since that date and as of January 18, 2021, we have issued (i) €3 million of convertible notes in the H2 2020 Convertible Note Financing, (ii) 13,990,411 ordinary shares in the H2 2020 Bond Conversions, (iii) 1,121,256 ordinary shares in the Warrant Conversions and (iv) 30,840,328 ordinary shares in the H2 2020 Private Placements totaling €16.1 million.
+We also (i) repaid €863 thousand in cash for the remaining 30 convertible notes that were issued to ATLAS for a redemption value of €750,000, (ii) received the proceeds of the CIR receivable financing in the amount of €1,953,518; (iii) repaid €1,833 thousand of the carrying amount of the Kreos loan; and (iv) repaid €136 thousand of the BpiFrance loans.
 We expect our existing capital resources, including our ability to draw down on our credit facility with ATLAS (as described in further detail in the section of this prospectus titled "Management's Discussion and Analysis of Financial Condition and Results of Operations"), together with the proceeds from the offering, will be enough to fund our planned operating expenses for the next 12 months.
 However, our current operating plans may change as a result of many factors currently unknown to us, and we may need to seek additional funds even sooner than planned, through public or private equity or debt financings or other sources, such as strategic collaborations.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations even if we believe we have sufficient funds for our current or future operating plans.